Ashwinib26/Medical-Image-Preprocessor-CLI/README.md

 # 🩺 Medical Image Preprocessor Web App

-This is a web-based application built with **Flask**, **OpenCV**, **HTML/CSS/JS** that allows users to upload medical images and perform common preprocessing operations like **rotation, scaling, translation, shearing, flipping, cropping**, and **colormap application**.
-The goal is to make image preprocessing interactive and accessible for medical imaging use cases.
+This is a web-based application built with **Flask**, **OpenCV**, **HTML/CSS/JS** that allows users to upload medical images and perform common preprocessing operations like **rotation, scaling, translation, shearing, flipping, cropping**,etc. The goal is to make image preprocessing interactive and accessible for medical imaging use cases.

 ---